 About

-That sensibility — attentive, unhurried, drawn to the in-between — shapes everything she photographs.
-Her images occupy the threshold moments: the space between seasons, between day and night, between the wild and the inhabited.
 Preferring the found moment over the staged one, Wilson brings a contemplative stillness to her subjects — an invitation to slow down, to look again, and to notice what a place reveals when the world goes quiet.
+She photographs, in some sense, from the inside: as someone who has always known what it is to arrive somewhere, make it yours, and move on.

 With a career as an editorial photographer spanning more than two decades, her distinctive style has graced the pages of Hello!
 Canada, Diplomat and International Canada, and Ottawa Citizen Style magazines.
-A graduate of the School of Photographic Arts: Ottawa, her path to photography followed a lengthy tenure as a public servant with the Federal Government of Canada.
-From 2014 to 2018 she served as a Fujifilm X-Photographer; she now shoots with a Fujifilm GFX100RF, a compact medium format camera that allows her to carry 102 megapixels into the forest, onto frozen lakes, and wherever the light takes her.
+A graduate of the School of Photographic Arts: Ottawa, she now shoots with a Fujifilm GFX100RF — 102 megapixels carried into forests, onto frozen lakes, and wherever the light takes her.
+Her first solo exhibition, Life in the Knife, a two-year documentary project made in Yellowknife, NWT, was presented at the Shenkman Arts Centre in Ottawa in 2019.
+Fine art prints are held in private collections around the world, and selected works are part of the permanent collection at the MUIR Hotel Autograph Collection in Halifax, Nova Scotia.

 Selected works are available for purchase through her Saatchi Art gallery.